radiomicsgroup/SpinFlowSim/README.md

 * In this first [tutorial](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/tutorial1.md), we show **how to create and initialise a SpinFlowSim _pipenet_ object to resolve a vascular network drawn on histology, and to synthesise dMRI signals from the resolved vascular network**.
 * In this second [tutorial](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/tutorial2.md), we show **how synthetic signals can be used to inform microvasculature property inference**, replicating the _in silico_ parameter estimation experiments of our [preprint](https://doi.org/10.1101/2024.07.15.24310335).

-**UNDER CONSTRUCTION!
-Please note that we are still polishing the SpinFlowSim code: the file structure may change slightly and some files may be still missing.
-Thanks for your patience!**